-The practice of polygamy has always been rather frowned upon in most Western cultures over the centuries, but there have been a few instances around the world where it’s more accepted – more often the male form, where a man can have multiple wives, but there are a few instances where women with multiple husbands is the norm.
-Mixed marriages – where the gender balance is less relevant than the fact that multiple people are in love – really doesn’t feature on our radars hardly at all.
+The practice of polygamy has been rather frowned upon in Western cultures over the centuries, but there have been a few instances around the world where it’s more accepted – more often where a man can have multiple wives (polygyny), but there are a few instances where women with multiple husbands (polyandry) is the norm.
+Mixed marriages – where the gender balance is less relevant than the fact that multiple people are in love – barely features on our radars at all.

 Polygamy became particularly controversial in America among Mormon fundamentalists when the religion was first formed in the 19th century by Joseph Smith.
 The fraud officially condoned the practice, at least in part undoubtedly because of his own preference for the state of affairs … if you’ll pardon the pun.
 He was coincidentally able to find religious doctrine that supported his cause, but church and state leaders officially abandoned the practice in 1896 in exchange for becoming a state; they had divine revelation that told them god’s mind had been changed on the subject and wanted them to end the process.
 The practice later became a felony, although it’s not always been prosecuted in a consistent way over the years.

 To this day, male-led plural marriages are still legal in several Muslim countries and some parts of Western Africa, and polygyny is still practiced in Bhutan, Nepal, amongst the Masai people of Kenya, and in some parts of India.
-There are a few thoughts on the subject as to the ethical implications;
+There are a few thoughts on the ethical implications;

 1. It gives people freedom of choice.